edween69/dnd-dungeon-master/README.md

 - Logs each turn’s result with a `std::stringstream`
 - Ends on death of either side with a simple win/lose message

-This engine is used to test combat logic by itself *Note: combat.cpp and combat.h are not used for the purposes of this demonstration.
-All necessary code was allocated to trialSebastian.cpp for the milestone.
+This engine is used to test combat logic by itself.

+**Note: combat.cpp and combat.h are not used for the purposes of this demonstration.
+All necessary code was allocated to trialSebastian.cpp for the milestone.**

 ---